lortordermur/sfcalcsheet/README.md

 #### SFCalcSheet looks broken in Google Sheets. ####

 OpenDocument support in Google Docs has been worsening recently.
 A workaround is to export SFCalcSheet to .xlsx format in LibreOffice or Collabora Office and upload that exported file instead.
+You can also use an online converter such as [CloudConvert](https://cloudconvert.com/ods-to-xlsx).

 #### Where can I see the equations? ####